Two Russian bankers left in EU limbo, despite court win

 Aven's "friendship" with Putin went back to St Petersburg in the 1990s, they met "regularly", and Aven's bank worked on a charity project with Putin's daughter Maria, the EU Council said.

-Fridman was a "a top Russian financier and enabler of Putin's inner circle", whose Alfa Bank group insured Russian military vehicles in Ukraine and produced T-shirts with the pro-war Z logo, the EU also said.
+Fridman was "a top Russian financier and enabler of Putin's inner circle", whose Alfa Bank group insured Russian military vehicles in Ukraine and produced T-shirts with the pro-war Z logo, the EU also said.

 But the EU court still backed the Russians' position that it was "neither reliable nor credible" to say they'd contributed to Russia's war effort.